Protected Ports: What You Need to Know for the Network+ Exam

 In this video, Keith Barker covers protected ports.
 This includes what they are used for, how to implement them and how to verify that they are properly functioning.
 He explains how the feature, which is also known as Private VLAN Edge, is a great technique to prevent two or more ports on a switch from having direct access to each other.

-When Would You Want Protected Ports?
+When Do You Use Protected Ports?

 Any time you have ports you want to prevent from passing traffic to other ports on the same switch, you need protected ports.
-Protected ports help ensure that traffic from one port isn't going to any others you don't want it to go to.
-Let's take a moment to imagine a hypothetical network topology.
-With it, we can walk through choosing and configuring protected ports.
+Protected ports help ensure that traffic from one port doesn't go to any others you don't want it to.

-This network topology is going to be pretty limited.
+This network topology is likely to be limited.
 We're just going to have one switch on it.
 For our purposes, we won't imagine many active ports.
 Let's say that on Port #2, we have a malicious host.
 In this case, it's running BackTrack or Kali or some other penetration testing tool.
 Further, it's come to our attention that this attacker is starting to attack a PC that's connected to Port #4.

 As a feature or technique, protected ports are also often called Private VLAN Edge or PVLAN Edge.
 Implementing protected ports is a particularly good technique if and when you need a simple solution for preventing two or more ports on a given switch from having direct access to each other.